brossdev/cdk-step-integration/README.md

-# CDK version of the FooBar Serverless video demonstrating the recently announced Sevice integrations with Step Functions
+# CDK version of the FooBar Serverless video demonstrating the recently announced Service integrations with Step Functions

 ## Introduction